Electricity sector in India: Central level

 Ministry of Power is the nodal ministry which oversees the development of the electricity sector in India.
 It is responsible for planning, policy formulation, processing of projects for investment decisions, monitoring project implementation, training and manpower development, and the administration and enactment of legislation related to thermal and hydro power, as well as the transmission and distribution network.
 It is also responsible for the administration of India's Electricity Act (2003), the Energy Conservation Act (2001).

-Central Electricity Authority (CEA) is the technical advisory body to the Ministry, which is also responsible for data collection and dissemination, through its National Electricity Plan for a 5 year period.
+Central Electricity Authority (CEA) is the technical advisory body to the Ministry, which is also responsible for data collection and dissemination, through its National Electricity Plan for a five year period.

 Ministry of New and Renewable Energy (MNRE) is the nodal ministry for the development and promotion of renewable energy technologies.
 MNRE facilitates research, design, development, manufacture, and deployment, setting technical standards, and aligning domestic renewable energy costs with global benchmarks.

 Central Electricity Regulatory Commission (CERC) is an autonomous statutory body responsible for regulating the electricity sector at the national level.
-It regulates the tariff of generating companies owned or controlled by the Central Government and regulates, issues licenses and determine tariff for inter-State transmission.
+It regulates the tariff of generating companies owned or controlled by the Central Government and regulates, issues licenses and determine tariff for inter-state transmission.

 State level

-State Electricity Regulatory Commissions (SERCs) function as independent regulators at the state level, determining tariffs, issuing licenses, promoting competition, and ensuring consumer protection.
+State electricity regulatory commissions (SERCs) function as independent regulators at the state level, determining tariffs, issuing licenses, promoting competition, and ensuring consumer protection.
 They operate under the guidance of the Electricity Act, 2003, and coordinate with CERC for interstate issues.

-Power Market
+Electricity market

 In the electricity market in India, power can be traded between generators, distributors and large consumers through bilateral contracts or power exchanges.
 Bilateral contracts are negotiated between two parties and are often for long term, providing stable prices.
 Power exchanges allow electricity to be traded through collective transactions, where buy and sell bids are anonymously submitted and aggregated.
 The market is cleared based on supply-demand equilibrium, with the intersection of the demand and supply curves determining the Market Clearing Price (MCP) and Market Clearing Volume (MCV).
 Power exchanges helps supplement long term arrangements, while allowing discovery of efficient prices.